 We engaged the crowds with our handouts; rainbow lanyards, progress flag/UoR stickers.
 A particular favourite was the pronoun badges we were giving out.
 In 2019 we launched four styles of pronoun badges: He/Him, She/Her, They/Them, and a badge with a blank box for custom pronouns.
 These were a huge, and unique hit at the festival and were very welcome amongst the attendees.

 We initially wrote about the importance of pronouns in our blog piece back in February 2019 – Pronoun Badges at the University of Reading.
 We want our trans and non-binary colleagues, students and members of the wider community to know, as well as our cisgender colleagues, students, and members of the wider community that we not only support but encourage their expression of their gender identity.
 We want to recognise and respect the entire spectrum of gender and do all that we can to represent and celebrate the diverse community of identities that we have at Reading.
 You can read more about the importance of pronouns here.

-Martina Mabale De Burgos, Student Outcomes Coordinator and University of Reading Community Champion and Sheldon Allen, Law Student and UoR Community Champion, did an awesome job of taking over the University of Reading’s social media channels!
+Martina Mabale De Burgos, Student Outcomes Coordinator and University of Reading Community Champion and Sheldon Allen, Law Student and UoR Community Champion, did an awesome job of niversity of Reading’s social media channels!
 Starting at the parade, they made their way through the town with the hundreds of others in the Parade.
 They made sure everyone who couldn’t be there felt included in the day by sharing photographs and posts throughout the day.
 We used the University’s iconic social media frame, which is being modelled in the image above by Parveen Yaqoob, who is the LGBT+ champion on the University’s Executive Board, and Sheldon.